simoninireland/org-sta-fh/README.md

 The first two contain the feedback for the given students, in plain text.
 The last contains the grades as a CSV spreadsheet.
 These can then be bulk-uploaded directly to MMS.

+The feedback tree can be at any depth: all that matters is that the feedback sub-trees lie beneath it.

 To be done
 ----------